Egorand/android-test-rules/README.md

 # android-test-rules

 Demo project that explores writing custom JUnit rules and using them in instrumentation tests.
+See [Understanding Test Rules](http://blog.egorand.me/understanding-test-rules/).

 License
 -------